 If you prefer to listen to me talking through some of these tips, check out this video!

-My First Photoshoot Experience
+My First Experience Posing as a Model

 I like to share my first photoshoot experience since explaining how awkward it was helps to understand how unimportant your natural posing talent is.